helgeesch/mescal-vanilla-studies/README.md

 ### Prerequisites
 - Python ≥ 3.10
 - Git

-We recommend setting up a virtual environment for this repository, but this is optional.
+- It is recommend to set up a virtual environment for this repository, but this is, of course, optional.

 ### Step 1: Clone mescal-vanilla-studies
 In your console, navigate to the directory in which you want to clone this repo.
 Then perform the clone: